KatolaZ/setnet/README.md

 # setnet.sh #

-This is a simple bash+dialog script to configure and manage network interfaces.
+This is a simple shell script to configure and manage network interfaces.
 At the moment, it is only able to bring up ethernet and wi-fi networks (WPA/WPA2/ESS), using either static or dhcp-based IP configuration.